MLB offers players 80% of prorated salaries, 72-game season - WHIZ News

 Both sides say they would agree to expand the playoffs from 10 teams to 16 in 2020 and 2021, but an agreement is needed for that to happen.
 MLB is to receive $787 billion from Fox, Turner and ESPN in its current postseason format.
 Expanded playoffs would create new games to sell, the total depending on the format agreed to.

 Baseball’s highest-paid players, Mike Trout and Gerrit Cole, would each be guaranteed $11.2 million and have the chance to earn $12.8 million under the new plan.
-They would receive $19,777,778 under the union plan, down from their original $36 million salaries this year.
+They would receive $19,777,778 under the union plan, down from their original $36 million salaries this year, and $11,111,111 for 50 games at full prorated pay.

 In addition, a $50 million postseason players’ pool in each side’s proposal would result in a full share being worth about $250,000 for the World Series winner and $170,000 for the loser.
 Normally, tickets fund the postseason pool.